GoogleCloudPlatform/keras-idiomatic-programmer/notebooks/README.md

 #### Solution

 The solution is very trival.
-We simply create a
+We simply create an additional group that is added to the input layer of the existing model, which consists of deconvolution layers to learn the optimal method to upsample the images to match the input shape of the input layer of the existing model.